AsafTzabari/Machine-learning-Text-Analisys-Project/README.md

 5. **Evaluation:**
    - Evaluate the model's performance using macro F1-score to assess its ability to predict gender based on text data.

+### Results

+The model's performance is evaluated using the F1-score.
+The F1-score is calculated for both male and female classes, and the average F1-score is computed to provide an overall assessment of the model's effectiveness.
+The best model we tested is the Perceptron , with F1 score of 0.694

 ### Technology Used
 <div>